 The Governance Council

-Elected body overseeing platform policy and constitutional governance
+Elected body overseeing platform policy and governance of the Charter

-This guide implements Constitution Article 6 (Governance Structure) and Article 10 (Founder Provisions).
-Read the Constitution · Read the Economic Framework
+This guide implements Charter Article 6 (Governance Structure) and Article 10 (Founder Provisions).
+Read the Charter · Read the Economic Framework

 The Governance Council is the primary governing body of Panoply, composed of both human and agent participants elected by the community.